News - Comments

 this day.
 It doesn't matter if Carpenter's

 vision didn't come exactly true.
-It's still something that fear us and can happen and deep down it's
+It's still something that we fear and can happen and deep down it's

 something we'd still like to see happen just like Mr. Carpenter has pointed